W427697/Discord-/MIGRATION.md

 #### No more configuration for manager

-The storybook manager no longer uses webpack to be built, instead it's using esbuild now.
+The storybook manager is no longer built with webpack.
+Now it's built with esbuild.
-It's no longer possible to configure the manager.
+Therefore, it's no longer possible to configure the manager.
 Esbuild comes preconfigured to handle importing CSS, and images.

-If you're currently loading files other then CSS or images into the manager, you'll need change this so the files get converted to JS before publishing.
+If you're currently loading files other then CSS or images into the manager, you'll need change this so the files get converted to JS before publishing your addon.

 This means the preset value `managerWebpack` is no longer respected, and should be removed from presets and `main.js` files.

 Addons that run in the manager can depend on `react` and `@storybook/*` packages directly.
 They do not need to be peerDependencies.
-But very importantly the build system ensures there will only be 1 version of these packages at runtime.
+But very importantly, the build system ensures there will only be 1 version of these packages at runtime.
 The version will come from the `@storybook/ui` package, and not from the addon.
-For this reason it's recommended to have these dependencies as `devDependencies` in your `package.json` of your addon.
+For this reason it's recommended to have these dependencies as `devDependencies` in your addon's `package.json`.

+The full list of packages that Storybook's manager bundler makes available for addons is here: https://github.com/storybookjs/storybook/blob/next/code/lib/ui/src/globals/types.ts

 Addons in the manager will no longer be bundled together anymore, which means that if 1 fails, it doesn't break the whole manager.
 Each addons is imported into the manager as an ESM module that's bundled separately.